Page contents

 Report in dashboard

-The Dashboard in spreadsheet dialog is opened from the ProjectWork menu under Report.
+This dialog is opened from the ProjectWork menu.

 The dashboard is a common spreadsheet to track all projects.
 The projects are listed row by row with information and status per column.
 For each project there is a bar on the right of the same row from start to end date with the progress.
 You can insert joint columns for additional information and statistics.
 Each project updates the information itself.
 You can insert this spreadsheet into a Google site.